 In the event of an inquiry or complaint, Christie advocates her client’s position before federal and state law enforcement agencies and self-regulatory bodies, as well as in court, for class actions or other litigations on matters involving claim substantiation, use of endorsers, sale pricing practices, green marketing, cause marketing campaigns, financial offers and mobile disclosures, among others.
-Christie also initiates challenges to competitors’ advertising before the National Advertising Division (NAD) of the Council of Better Business Bureaus, as well as in federal court under the Lanham Act, to help clients protect their brands in the marketplace.
+Christie also initiates challenges to competitors’ advertising before the National Advertising Division (NAD) and National Advertising Review Board (NARB), as well as in federal court under the Lanham Act, to help clients protect their brands in the marketplace.

 Coca-Cola Scholars Foundation, National Selection Committee, alumni advisory board